heatblazer/recd2/README.md

     16. Now using QAudioInput: a class that can read directly from QIODevice and handle the data stream via a connection.
 The best approach so far.
 It needs a proper setup from the config file.
+    17. I have to fix a bit the plugin interface API, some things are not to my liking, and a refractory is pending from this day: 24.01.2017!!!

 ## BUGS
     [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.